Alekseiv25/egorov_test/README.md

-# App about under construction (test app for Egorov Agency )
+# App about Lead Advisors  (test app for Egorov Agency )
 In the project directory, you can run:

 ### `npm run start`